 I did highly targeted LinkedIn outreach because I knew my customers would be Canadian tech companies big enough to sponsor foreign tech workers

-I saved time communicating with potential clients because by then, I knew the program inside-and-out since it was the only work I was doing
+I saved time communicating with potential customers because by then, I knew the program inside-and-out since it was the only work I was doing

 I started getting referrals because when a customer’s friend asked about the program, I was “the guy they used” so they passed me on